kushagrasingh1/EMI-data-predictive-modelling/README.md

 # EMI-data-predictive-modelling
 Predictive modelling on EMI data set taken from kaggle We worked with a team of 3.
-Team Members:Kushagra Singh,Travis Armstrong,Shilpa Gussain
+Team Members:Kushagra Singh,Travis Armstrong,Shilpa Gusain

 Kaggle Challenge:https://www.kaggle.com/c/MusicHackathon
 Can you predict if a listener will love a new song?